Raw Produce Quality Grading Automation

 Manual grading creates a trade-off between speed and accuracy.
 Push for higher throughput, and quality suffers.
 Maintain strict quality standards, and your line crawls.
 Our automated solution eliminates this compromise entirely.

-Process up to twice as fast with consistent accuracy.
-During peak harvest, this doubles throughput compared to manual operations without adding a single grader to your payroll.
+Process up to twice as fast during peak harvest without adding a single grader to your payroll.

 Person in a blue shirt uses a laptop with digital business and analytics icons, such as charts, graphs, a target, and quality grading symbols, superimposed in the foreground.